MaxStrange/expyplot/README.md

 ## Examples

-To run the examples, start an iex -S mix session while in :dev mode and run:
+To run the examples, start an iex -S mix session and run:

 ```elixir
 Code.load_file "./path/to/example/EXAMPLE.exs"